 I think one of the great things about its inclusion though having chatted with Amanda, was discovering that they spoke to quite a few people to use their experiences to try and make the game as realistic as possible.
 And I know that during development this was very difficult, requiring constant tweaking until the guys were completely happy with how effective the echolocation worked and how much of the room each tap of the stick would show.

 At times Perception does seem to flow really well, but personally, you could see a little too much just by walking from room to room.
 However, I’m not blind, nor do we know how bad Cassie’s sight impairment is, so maybe I’m just being overly critical.

-There are some other really nice features too, such as an app on Cassie’s phone that can convert text to speech for any documents or images you find, helping you to piece together parts of the story as ou go along.
-I did have a couple issues with this though.
-It wasn’t that the app was unrealistic or useless, it was that on a couple of occasions it wouldn’t let me close down the screen and just kept repeating what it was reading again and again.
+There are some other really nice features in Perception too, such as an app on Cassie’s phone that can convert text to speech for any documents or images you find, helping you to piece together parts of the story as you go along.
+I did have a couple of issues with this though.
+It wasn’t that the app was unrealistic or useless, it was that on a couple of occasions, it wouldn’t let me close down the screen and just kept repeating what it was reading again and again.
 It was easy enough to resolve by exiting and restarting from the previous checkpoint, but it was frustrating because it kept happening just as I was settling into things.

 Graphically Perception does really well, keeping a simple colour scheme that distinguishes between the dark world you’re in and the sounds around that help light it up for you.
 As you step outside of the house the gusty winds hitting objects around you really make use of the echolocation, probably giving you the best glimpse of the world around you.